kmishra9/PL2-AWS-Setup/README.md

 5. In your web browser navigate to the [CIS Ubuntu Linux 18.04 LTS Benchmark Level 1 marketplace page](https://aws.amazon.com/marketplace/pp?sku=b1e35cepur7ecue1bq883thxr) and subscribe your SPA account to the software.
   - **Note**: This step may take a few minutes to complete but the page will notify you when your account has been successfully subscribed.

-6. Navigate to the [AWS Workspaces Console](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#listworkspaces:) and use it to create an Amazon Linux AWS Workspace called `Administration` in the US-West-2 (Oregon) region.
+6. Navigate to the [AWS Workspaces Console](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#listworkspaces:) and use it to create a "Standard" Amazon Linux AWS Workspace called `Administration` in the US-West-2 (Oregon) region.
+This Workspace won't be doing any intensive computation nor will it likely need much storage so a basic option is fine.
-  - **Note**: You should create a new `Simple AD` that will have `Size=Small`, an `Organization Name` of your choosing, `Directory DNS Name=corp.example.com` and a password for the `Administration` workspace that you should generate and document using the strong random password generator linked from your copy of the Documentation Template.
+  - **Note**: Before you can create a Workspace, you will need to create a new `Simple AD` that will have `Size = Small`, an `Organization Name` of your choosing, `Directory DNS Name = corp.example.com` and a password for the *Directory Administrator* (which is different from the `Administration` workspace you're creating).
+You should generate a password using the strong random password generator linked from your copy of the Documentation Template and document the password in the *Directory Administrator* section of the AWS Workspaces credentials table.
+During creation of the `Simple AD` should also select the default VPC and subnets `us-west-2a` and `us-west-2b`.
+This will take a few minutes to create.
+    - Feel free to examine additional documentation on ["What Gets Created"](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_details_simple.html?icmpid=docs_ds_console_help_panel) when you create a directory with `Simple AD`.
   - **Note**: Attempting to create the Terraform setup from outside the Workspace (which is within the same VPC as the EC2 instance) will fail due to a VPC security group (firewall) configured only to allow access to the instance from within the VPC.
 For advanced users attempting to change or modify this behaviour, see the `VPC` and `EC2` modules for more details.

 ## Administration From an AWS Workspace

 For the remainder of this section, you should be logged into your `Administration` AWS Workspace, running Amazon Linux.
 To access your `Administration` workspace, you'll need to [download an AWS Workspaces client](https://clients.amazonworkspaces.com/) for your device.
 1. Installations
-  - Install [Google Chrome](https://www.google.com/chrome/) (main web browser)
+  - Install [Google Chrome](https://www.google.com/chrome/) (main web browser).
-  - Install [Atom](https://atom.io) (main text editor)
+  - Install [Atom](https://atom.io) (main text editor).
-  - Install [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) (automated Infrastructure-as-a-service tool)
+  - Install [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) (automated Infrastructure-as-a-service tool).
-    - Verify your installation is running smoothly ensuring the behaviour in the installation documentation matches what happens on your machine
+    - Verify your installation is running smoothly ensuring the behaviour in the installation documentation matches what happens on your machine.

 2. Setting Up Terraform
   - Clone this GitHub repository to a directory on your Workspace.